 Minor said that the teachers and the small group of students made ASAP a great experience.
 “Learning so much so quickly is somewhat overwhelming and sort of like drinking water from a fire hydrant, but for someone who doesn’t have an accounting background, this was the best and most efficient way to get the prerequisites done,” he said.

 The total cost of the ASAP Program is $5,000, which provides six ASAP Program modules, online tutorials and proficiency exam assessment, and two events to kick off and celebrate completion of the program.
 Students admitted to the NC State MAC Program who have completed undergraduate coursework equivalent to some of the ASAP Program modules do not need to take those modules.
 They can enroll in the remaining modules individually at the cost of $1,000 each.

 View details about the ASAP Program, and read more about the Jenkins MAC Program at the NC State Poole College of Management.
-For additional information and to register, contact Michael Graham, assistant director of admissions for the Jenkins MAC Program, NC State University Poole College of Management.
+For additional information and to register, contact Jay Arrington, associate director of admissions for the Jenkins MAC Program, NC State University Poole College of Management.